 We only have the license to rescue exotic and native cats.
-Because Nugget, our coatimundi, is not listed on the Dangerous Wild Animals list, we were able to provide him with a home.
+Because Ring tailed lemurs are not listed on the Dangerous Wild Animal list, we are able to provide Mitzy and Loki sanctuary.
+This was the same case for Nugget, our coatimundi, who lived here for most of his life after prior attempts to keep him as a pet failed and he was surrendered to In-Sync Exotics.
 However, we like to keep our focus on animals we know best…exotic and native cats.

 We are always willing to provide a home to abused, neglected and unwanted cats.
 However, our mission is to provide a safe, loving, nurturing haven for our cats which costs money.
 It’s essential that we provide the very best for all the cats in our care.
 We take in cats as money and resources allow.
 Sadly, there are just too many cats needing a good home, and we must turn many away.